 Table 20.
-Parameters you can define for the IMS BTS Debugging option of IBM z/OS Debugger Utilities.
-Name of parameter Description yb2dtmod The name of the data set that contains the z/OS Debugger load modules, SEQAMOD. yb2dtce1 The name of the data set that contains Language Environment runtime library, SCEERUN1. yb2dtce2 The name of the data set that contains Language Environment runtime library, SCEERUN2. yb2dtbin The name of the data set that contains the CEEBINIT load module. yb2dtnmp The naming pattern you stored in EQAD3CXT when you completed the instructions in "Modifying the naming pattern" on page 62.
-If you modify the naming pattern stored in EQAD3CXT, you must modify this parameter to match. yb2dtdev The interface type that application programmers should use to debug IMS BTS programs.
-You can specify one of the following values: MFI Interact with z/OS Debugger in full-screen mode or full-screen mode using a dedicated terminal without Terminal Interface Manager (TIM).
-If application programmers are using full-screen mode using a dedicated terminal without Terminal Interface Manager, they identify the terminal by network and LU names, as described in Appendix B, "Enabling debugging in full-screen mode using a dedicated terminal," on page 173.
-TIM Interact with z/OS Debugger in full-screen mode or full-screen mode using the Terminal Interface Manager (TIM).
+Pa rameters you can define for the IMS BTS Debugging option of IBM z/OS Debugger Utilities.
+Name of parameter Description yb2dtmod The name of the data set that contains the z/OS Debugger load modules, SEQAMOD. yb2dtce1 The name of the data set that contains Language Environment runtime library, SCEERUN1. yb2dtce2 The name of the data set that contains Language Environment runtime library, SCEERUN2. yb2dtbin The name of the data set that contains the CEEBINIT load module. yb2dtnmp The naming pattern you stored in EQAD3CXT when you completed the instructions in "Modifying the naming pattern" on page 66.
+If you modify the naming pattern stored in EQAD3CXT, you must modify this parameter to match. yb2dtdev The interface type that application programmers should use to debug IMS BTS programs You can specify one of the following values: MFI Interact with z/OS Debugger in full-screen mode or full-screen mode using a dedicated terminal without Terminal Interface Manager (TIM).
+If application programmers are using full-screen mode using a dedicated terminal without Terminal Interface Manager, they identify the terminal by network and LU names, as described in Appendix B, "Enabling debugging in full-screen mode using a dedicated terminal," on page 179.
+Interact with z/OS Debugger in full-screen mode or full-screen mode using the Terminal Interface Manager (TIM).
 The application programmer identifies the terminal by user ID, as described in "How users start a full-screen mode debug session with the Terminal Interface Manager" on page 17.
-Make sure you complete the instructions in "Enabling full-screen mode using the Terminal Interface Manager" on page 17.
-Make sure you complete the instructions in "Enabling full-screen mode using the Terminal Interface Manager" on page 17.
 Make sure you complete the instructions in "Enabling full-screen mode using the Terminal Interface Manager" on page 19.
-Interact with z/OS Debugger in remote debug mode, where the application programmer identifies the remote debugger by IP address.
+GUI Interact with z/OS Debugger in remote debug mode, where the application programmer identifies the remote debugger by IP address.

-17 See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.
+18 USERMOD EQAUMOD6 is provided for updating EQAZDSYS.
+See "SMP/E USERMODs" for an SMP/E USERMOD for this customization.